Rouast-Labs/vitallens.js/README.md

 - `vitallens`: The recommended method.
 Uses the VitalLens API and automatically selects the best model for your API key (e.g., VitalLens 2.0 with HRV support)
 - `vitallens-2.0`: Forces the use of the VitalLens 2.0 model.
 - `vitallens-1.0`: Forces the use of the VitalLens 1.0 model.
+- `vitallens-1.1`: Forces the use of the VitalLens 1.1 model.
 - `pos`, `chrom`, `g`: Classic rPPG algorithms that run locally and do not require and API key.

 ### Understanding the results